 As a seller, there are pro’s and con’s of holding offers:

-Holding offers works best when there is a strong supply and demand imbalance- that is, many buyers and very few sellers.
+Holding offers gets top dollar and works best when there is a strong supply and demand imbalance- that is, many buyers and very few sellers.

 The market, looking at MLS listings may have an idea of a price range but the sale price could be much higher as buyers compete with each other for this particular home.